Iwobi tests negative for Covid-19 ahead of Nigeria’s Afcon qualifier against Lesotho | Goal.com

 The midfielder has made 44 appearances for the West African country, scoring nine goals, amid other dazzling performances.

-The 24-year-old will be expected to help the Super Eagles extend their lead at the top of the Group L table when they face the Crocodiles at the Teslim Balogun Stadium.
+The Everton player will be expected to help the Super Eagles extend their lead at the top of the Group L table when they face the Crocodiles at the Teslim Balogun Stadium.

 The midfielder has four goals in the qualifiers and now has a chance to increase his tally against the Crocodiles.